Lions fend off Gorillas at John Lance Arena

 Dawson showcased his ability to go get a bucket from virtually anywhere on the floor, including beyond the arc.
 The 6-foot-6 forward is now averaging 13.6 points per game.
 Coach McMahon talked about the importance of getting him more and more opportunities.

-PSU rallied to score 11 of the game's next 13 points and tie the game at 25 apiece.
-Then a layup from English II put the Gorillas ahead for the first time.
+PSU rallied to score 11 of the game's next 13 points and tie the game at 25.
+Then a layup from English put the Gorillas ahead for the first time.

 With the three-week break, McMahon said his group "got back to the basics" — simple things like strong, two-hand passes and getting two feet in the paint.